 If you have a smart TV, chances are you have an app store tied to it.
 Some of the larger manufacturers have stores with a wide selection of apps that are usually free to download, region dependent.
 One of the draw cards of signing up to a particular streaming service is having easy access via your TV, straight from your remote.
 Do a quick search on your app store to see what options are available to you.
 Showmax, for example, currently has smart TV apps for Samsung, LG and HiSense.
 A subscription of R99 a month for up to five devices, being able to stream different shows on two devices simultaneously, with separate profiles, is good value for money.

 If you have a non-smart TV (one that doesn’t connect to the internet or offer “smart” services like video-on-demand, messaging or social networks), don’t despair.
 You have two choices.
 The first is to buy a media streaming stick or device that would plug into your TV via USB or HDMI.
-An Apple TV works with any TV that has an HDMI port, and a Roku streaming stick, Google Chromecast, or similar, works via USB.
+An Apple TV works with any TV that has an HDMI port, and a Google Chromecast or similar device works via USB..
 These turn your regular TV into a “smart TV” by bringing the Apple or Android ecosystem to your TV, which connects to the internet, giving you freedom to download whatever apps you want.
 The second option would be to upgrade to a smart TV; perhaps it’s time?